emersonrp/fallout.bas/README.md

 In the medium future, I'll supply a tokenized/parsed FALLOUT.BAS which you'll get onto your TRS-80 similarly to the above, or via serial connection or or or, and it'll actually be simpler and faster.

+Also soon I will start adding in FALLOUT.CMD, the output of compiling this via the EnhComp BASIC compiler.
+Once that's working, it'll probably be the quickest and primary path to victory.

 #### "This is awesome!"